papermoonio/polkadot-ecosystem-docs-draft/docs/networks/testnets/index.md

 ---
-title: Testnets
+title: TestNets
-description: A breakdown of all the different testnets within Polkadot.
+description: A breakdown of all the different TestNets within Polkadot.
 hide:
     - toc
     - feedback
+template: subsection-index-page.html
 ---